yashbaddi/FoodieFleet/README.md

 - Placing the order
 - Tracking the delivery driver on map

-2. _Restaurant Application_ Should have the following Functionalities
+2. _Restaurant Interface_ Should have the following Functionalities

 - Page to confirm the orders with displaying the order details
 - option to notify if the order is done

-3. _Delivery Driver Application_ should have the following functionalities
+3. _Delivery Driver Interface_ should have the following functionalities

 - Page to get the display an order
 - Delivery Direction on Map